neronlux/ntek-app-website/README.md

 ### Prerequisites

-- Node.js 20.x or higher
+- Node.js 20.19.0 or higher (recommended for React 19 compatibility)
 - npm or yarn

 ### Installation